manfromarce/DocSharp/README.md

 The following packages are currently available:

 - DocSharp.Binary: convert Office 97-2003 binary documents (doc, xls, ppt) to OpenXML documents (docx, xlsx, pptx).
 This is a fork of the abandoned [b2xtranslator project](https://github.com/EvolutionJobs/b2xtranslator) which provides critical fixes.
-- DocSharp.Docx: convert DOCX to Markdown (and possibly other formats in the future).
-This project is still in early development.
+- DocSharp.Docx: convert DOCX to RTF, HTML, Markdown or LaTex
+- DocSharp.Rtf: convert RTF to DOCX, HTML or Markdown.
+- DocSharp.Markdig: convert Markdown to DOCX or RTF

 There is no common DOM to manipulate documents or generate them from scatch, this library is for conversion only.